 “Now you run along, little doggie, and you get hungry for me.
 Check your balance.”

 I scan down the eternally-updated and recast dating profile looking for clues as to who she might have met this weekend.
-“Must be outgoing” probably means she met some decent but indoorsy male.
+“Must be outgoing” probably implies that she encountered some decent but indoorsy male.
 “Must be committed and serious” means she met someone who wanted to sleep with her on the first date (she’s ostensibly either/or on these matters, although that is no guarantee that she didn’t sleep with him, nor that her commitment sensor proved faulty).
-The habitual height restrictions (some sections of the gender rulebook remain unripped-up), and the profile ends “I couldn’t live without feminism.
-Looking for a feminist man, and not a Feminism Accepting but Reprehensible Man (FARM).”
+The habitual height restrictions (some sections of the gender rulebook remain intact), and the profile ends “I couldn’t live without feminism.
+Looking for a feminist man, not a Feminism Accepting but Reprehensible Man (FARM).”

 I’m not sure why anyone needs to put this.
 No man under sixty thinks men and women aren’t intrinsically equal, that the Equal Pay and Sexual Discrimination acts aren’t a good thing, and that the rest is a debate.
-A debate, but also about individual personalities — pushy or passive, chilled or stickler, child-friendly or missus busy, overworked libertine or amateur wanker.
+A debate, but also about individual personalities — pushy or passive, chilled or stickler, child-friendly, missus busy, overstretched libertine or amateur wanker.
 But it’s a debate which, ultimately, Annsmith needs to win as a woman.

-Her paragraph of likes, which should exist to provide some provocative individuality, the keys to an existential self under the performance, is as generic as most other profiles.
-Travel, wine, restaurants.
-No, I lie.
+Her paragraph of likes, which should exist to give us some individuality, is generic travel, wine, restaurants.
+I lie.
 “Health foods/clean eating.”
-What insight does the return of some finer detail lend me?
-She fell head-over-heels for a dumpster-diver?
-Was given the runaround by a glucose-spiking pee-pee recycler?
-As I tire and tab through her competitors all I really end up seeing is the hair and the smiles, volumes of hair and acres of smiles.
+What insight does recently-updated finer detail lend me?
+She fell head-over-heels for a dumpster-diver, or given the runaround by a glucose-spiking pee-pee recycler?
+As I tire and tab through her competition all I really end up seeing is hair and smiles, volumes of hair and acres of smiles.
 The backgrounds eventually interest me more.
 Greek island.
 Glastonbury.
-A sober flash of suburban new-build.
+A flash of suburban new-build.
 A postered bedroom wall.
-Perhaps I’m an obtuse kind of a snob, measuring people, pining for the indigenous equality of someone I met at uni.
+Perhaps I’m a kind of a snob, measuring people, but pining for the equality of someone simple I met at uni.

 I close the sunshine slates of scrumpet with mixed feelings.
 We’re too free, with too many choices.
 Our grandparents got it right, with their faith and fear and obligation.
 In the absence of those, we make phantom chains to tether all the airless, unhelpful liberty.
-Perhaps that is why I’m still looking at Lavender Annsmith’s account on scrumpet.com, months after she left.
+That’s why I’m still looking at Lavender Annsmith’s account on scrumpet.com, months after she left.

 “So how long have you been doing this?
 Scrumpet, I mean.”